In this blog post, I wanted to talk about my top 10 vegan Europe travel destinations for 2022.

 Europe is a magnet for travelers from all over the world, and for those on a vegan diet, it definitely deserves the title of meat-free mecca continent-wide.
 The same is also true for travelers and those on vacation who just want to eat healthier, and do their bit for the environment and animal compassion.
-We don’t all have to tuck into blood-oozing steaks all the time, and you too can embark on a vegan travel odyssey as part of your exploration of the mighty continent of the most vegan-friendly cities in Europe.
+We don’t all have to tuck into steaks all the time, and you too can embark on a travel odyssey as part of your exploration of the mighty continent of the most vegan-friendly cities in Europe.
 Being a vegan in Europe has definitely become easier in recent years!

-My 2018 Europe Vegan Travel Guide
+My 2022 Europe Vegan Travel Guide

 And whether you’re a solo traveler in Berlin or with someone and want to meet fellow vegans in the city, you can head along to a monthly meeting of like-minded folk or arrange your trip to the wildly popular Veganes Sommerfest Berlin, said to be the biggest such festival in Europe and happening every August since 2007.
 All that aside, there’s so much to do in Berlin, you’ll love it!

-Also one of the best cities for vegans traveling around Europe is the Polish capital, Warsaw.
-There are tons of vegan restaurants in Warsaw, catering for all kinds of meat-free tastes.
-I really want to try Edamame Vegan Sushi, whose Japanese-inspired creations look amazing and just goes to show that this is one of the most vegan-friendly cities on the continent.
+Also, one of the best cities for vegans traveling around Europe is the Polish capital Warsaw.
+There are tons of vegan restaurants in Warsaw, catering to all kinds of meat-free tastes.
+Edamame Vegan Sushi is really amazing, with their Japanese-inspired creations that look amazing.
+Just goes to show that this is one of the most vegan-friendly cities on the continent.
 Other places to consider in Warsaw for brilliant vegan fare include Vege Miasto, MomencikVegan Ramen Shop, and Leonardo Verde.
 Traditional cuisine such as pierogies can easily be found vegan too.
 Warsaw surprisingly also has many vegan-friendly fine dining options.